Alden transfer scholarship

-The Alden Transfer Scholarship is a full tuition, two-year scholarship for transfer students.
-It is awarded on the basis of academic achievement and potential success as a Furman graduate.
-No scholarship application is required, though transfer applicants must apply by January 15 in order to be considered for the Alden Scholarship.
+The Alden Transfer Scholarship is a full tuition, two-year scholarship awarded on the basis of academic achievement and potential success as a Furman graduate.
+The Alden Transfer and Special Recognition scholarships require only the admission application for consideration.

 Partial to full scholarships awarded in men’s and women’s intercollegiate sports.
 Contact our athletics staff to learn about scholarship opportunities.

 Furman Exploration of Vocation and Ministry Scholarship

 Any student interested in learning more about or applying for the EVM Scholarship should visit the Chaplaincy home page, referencing the Outreach and Service section.
 Please contact Maria Swearingen, Assistant Chaplain or Susan Bennett, Administrative Assistant, via email or at 864-294-2133, with specific questions about this scholarship.
 To submit an application, please apply through our online form.
 Applications will be considered on a rolling basis, but must be submitted no later than September 5th.

 Students are selected from eligible high schools their junior years, based on grades, standardized test scores, and extracurricular activities.
 If an admitted applicant is eligible for any Furman scholarship in excess of $7,500, the higher scholarship will be awarded and will replace the Furman Scholars Scholarship.
 Read more about the Furman Scholars Program.

 Renewable scholarships awarded to students who have indicated on the application supplement that a parent, grandparent, or sibling attended Furman University.
 If an admitted applicant is eligible for any Furman scholarship in excess of the amount of the Legacy Scholarship, the higher scholarship will be awarded and will replace the Legacy Scholarship

 National Merit Scholarships